Things to Consider Before Breast Enlargement Surgery

-Loss of sensation in the nipples can occur whenever there is surgery to the breasts.
+Loss of sensation in the nipples can occur whenever there is surgery on the breasts.
 This depends on a number of factors, including breast shape and surgery type.

 Even if you lose sensation in your nipples, they will still respond to cold and stimulation (i.e. they will still get hard, even if you can’t feel it).